4 ex-cops indicted on US civil rights charges in Floyd death

 MINNEAPOLIS — A federal grand jury has indicted the four former Minneapolis police officers involved in George Floyd’s arrest and death, accusing them of willfully violating the Black man’s constitutional rights as he was restrained face-down on the pavement and gasping for air.

 A three-count indictment unsealed Friday names Derek Chauvin, Thomas Lane, J. Kueng and Tou Thao.

-Specifically, Chauvin is charged with violating Floyd's right to be free from unreasonable seizure and unreasonable force by a police officer.
-Thao and Kueng are also charged with violating Floyd's right to be free from unreasonable seizure, alleging they did not intervene to stop Chauvin as he knelt on Floyd's neck.
-All four officers are charged for their failure to provide Floyd with medical care.
+Chauvin was convicted last month on state charges of murder and manslaughter and is asking for a new trial.
+The other three are set for state trial on Aug.
+23. It’s not clear what will happen in this case, but generally the state charges play out before federal charges do.

-Floyd's May 25 arrest and death, which a bystander captured on cellphone video, sparked protests nationwide and widespread calls for an end to police brutality and racial inequities.
+The indictment sends a strong message about the Justice Department’s priorities.
+Floyd’s May 25 arrest and death, which a bystander captured on cellphone video, sparked mass protests nationwide that called for an end to racial inequalities and police mistreatment of Black people.

-Chauvin was also charged in a second indictment, stemming from the arrest and neck restraint of a 14-year-old boy in 2017.

-Lane, Thao and Kueng made their initial court appearances Friday via videoconference in U.S. District Court in Minneapolis.
-Chauvin was not part of the court appearance.
+When President Joe Biden was elected, he promised he’d work to end disparities in the criminal justice system.
+The indictments were handed up about a week after federal prosecutors brought hate crimes charges in the death of 25-year-old Ahmaud Arbery in Georgia and announced two sweeping probes into policing in two states.

 The Rev. Al Sharpton said the federal charges against the officers show the Justice Department “does not excuse it nor allow police to act as though as what they do is acceptable behavior in the line of duty.”